"Haters" in action: fraudsters steal bloggers' accounts through insulting comments

 Solar Group

 Attackers have started using another scheme - giveaways on behalf of famous bloggers.
 It's simple: the user is invited to guess where the prize is hidden.
-The site shows several boxes, and then the winner can supposedly pick up the gift in real life.
+The site shows several boxes, and then the winner can allegedly pick up the gift in real life.

 The victim gets a chance to win a gift on the last try.
 To do this, you need to fulfill the conditions: send a link to friends on social networks or messengers and enter bank card details to pay the "commission".
 But in the end, all the money goes to the fraudsters, and the contest "winner" is left with nothing.

-In order not to fall for the tricks of fraudsters, experts from the Solar AURA monitoring center of the Solar Group recommend using only official resources (and checking their exact address through a search engine); not providing personal data on suspicious and unofficial websites, as well as during telephone conversations with strangers.
+In order not to fall for the tricks of fraudsters, experts from the Solar AURA monitoring center of the Solar Group recommend using only official resources (and checking their exact address through a search engine); not to provide personal data on suspicious and unofficial websites, as well as during telephone conversations with strangers.

 Solar Group